 Homemade Fruit Roll-Ups

 Making homemade fruit roll-ups is way easier than you think.
 You can use this recipe with any fruit!
 It’s delicious with strawberries, mango, any blend of berries, even apples and watermelon.
 With two organic ingredients, you know exactly what’s going into these snacks.
+You can even add a boost of nutrition by adding a few spoonfuls of Nutiva Chia Seeds to the fruit puree!
 These are great for everyone in the family - perfect for kids and great to pack for work.
 Let’s get cookin!

 This recipe is super easy.
 Today I’ll be using ripe strawberries and a touch of honey.
 That’s all it takes!
 The secret is that turning your oven on to the lowest temperature setting essentially turns your oven into a dehydrator ;)